tahoe-lafs/tahoe-lafs/docs/about.rst

 Get Started
 ===========

-To use Tahoe-LAFS, please see quickstart.rst_.
+To use Tahoe-LAFS, please see INSTALL.rst_.

-.. _quickstart.rst: quickstart.rst
+.. _INSTALL.rst: INSTALL.rst

 License
 =======